franciscoyira/portfolio/content/project/advent-of-code/index.md

 - **In-Depth Explanations**: For each challenge, I provide detailed explanations of my thought process, the concepts involved, and the solutions I developed.

-- **Code and Visualizations**: My solutions include both the raw code and visualisations (where applicable) to illustrate the problem-solving process more clearly.
+- **Code and Visualizations**: My solutions include both the raw code and visualizations (where applicable) to illustrate the problem-solving process more clearly.

 - **Learning and Sharing**: I use AoC as an opportunity to sharpen my programming skills and to share my solutions with others, fostering a community of learning and growth.